Skip to content

 5. 24-month contract with no notice period This isn't the market standard.
 It's a trap for clients who will quickly discover the service is poor.

 6. No website or a low-quality website The cobbler's children have no shoes?
 In SEO, that doesn't fly.
-An SEO agency should have a website that ranks itself — it's the simplest proof of competence.
+An SEO agency should have a website that ranks itself — it's the simplest proof of competence, and the only one you can check without asking anyone's permission.

 7. They promise results "in 2 weeks" SEO is a marathon, not a sprint.
 First measurable results appear after 3–6 months.
 Anyone promising quick results is either lying or planning to use risky methods (e.g., PBN) that will give a short-term boost followed by a penalty.